Justin is an avid true crime fan, wrongful convictions advocate, and voracious reader.

 On June 6th, 1996, someone brutally murdered two little boys and got away with it.
-Their mother has been fighting to get off of death row for 22 years.
+Their mother has been fighting to get off of death row for over 23 years.

 At around 2:30 in the morning of June 6, 1996, Rowlett homemaker Darlie Routier awoke on her family room couch to see the silhouette of a man walking away from her in the dark.
 Groggy and confused, Darlie instinctively followed the man through her kitchen toward the utility room that leads out to a garage.
 As the man made his escape, he dropped a large butcher knife onto the floor.
 Darlie picked up the knife without thinking about it and headed back to the family room where she and her young sons had fallen asleep.
 Her husband, Darin, and 7-month-old son Drake were asleep in an upstairs bedroom and were not harmed.
 She turned on the lights to find that she and her children had been stabbed and were soaked in blood, thus beginning the worst nightmare and biggest fight of her life.